 home › faqs

 Serving MPS police officers and police staff can join as full members.
-Constabulary officers and staff can join as associate members.
+Other Emergency service officers and staff can join as associate members.
 Immediate family members, partners & close friends of members can also join as associate members.

-Other members of the emergency services, military and certain yacht clubs are also able to become associate members.
+Other yacht clubs may also be able to become associate members.
 If you would like your yacht club to be considered, please email us via the contact us page.

 Full details of eligibility are shown on the membership page